 During my doctoral training I had the opportunity to practice as a counselling psychologist trainee in hospitals (NHS), schools, Universities, voluntary organisations and the private sector in the United Kingdom.
-My clinical experience includes interventions with anxiety disorders (i.e. social anxiety, phobias, panic attacks, etc.), depression, bereavement, trauma, eating disorders, obsessive-compulsive disorder, self-harm and suicidal ideation, addictions, sexual dysfunction, chronic pain, bipolar disorder, relationship problems, low self-esteem, bullying, and many more.
+My clinical experience includes interventions with anxiety disorders (i.e. social anxiety, phobias, panic attacks, etc.), depression, bereavement / grief / loss, trauma, obsessive-compulsive disorder, self-harm and suicidal ideation, addictions, sexual disorders, bipolar disorder, relationship problems, low self-esteem, bullying, etc.

 After successfully completing my Professional Doctorate, I became the Team Leader of the Psychological Service in a non-government organization in Scotland (CEA.), which offers psychological support to people affected by abuse.
 I also worked at the University of Glasgow in the position of a Counselling Psychologist and Clinical Supervisor.
 Upon my return to Cyprus in early 2017, I became a scientific collaborator with private Universities in the position of a lecturer and research supervisor to undergraduate- and postgraduate- level Psychology students.

 I currently hold my own private practice in Larnaca, offering face-to-face and online psychological therapy (Person-Centered Therapy, Cognitive-Behavioural Therapy, Eye-Movement Desensitization and Reprocessing Therapy).

 Research papers and interests